Pennsylvania Route 60: Route description

 At this point, northbound and southbound PA 60 splits for about 0.5 mi, with PA 60 North following Dinsmore and Noble Avenues northward through a densely populated residential area to East Steuben Street.
 The route turns west here, rejoining the northbound half of traffic five blocks later at West Crafton Avenue.
-PA 60 South, meanwhile, is routed on West Crafton and Crennell Avenues through a underpass with the PRT's West Busway to a traffic circle with Stotz Avenue, where it turns right to follow Stotz Avenue for one block to Bradford Avenue.
+PA 60 South, meanwhile, is routed on West Crafton and Crennell Avenues through an underpass with the PRT's West Busway to a traffic circle with Stotz Avenue, where it turns right to follow Stotz Avenue for one block to Bradford Avenue.
 The route veers southward here, remaining on Bradford Avenue to a junction with Crafton Boulevard, where it rejoins opposing traffic.
 In this area, northbound PA 60 is concurrent with the Blue Belt along Noble Avenue, while southbound PA 60, traveling along Bradford Avenue, crosses the Blue Belt.

 Once again a two-direction highway, PA 60 heads westward through a more open but still developed area of Crafton before exiting the borough upon crossing over Chartiers Creek and a Pittsburgh and Ohio Central Railroad line.
 Now in Robinson Township, PA 60 becomes known as Steubenville Pike as it heads generally westward through a mountainous, lightly developed portion of the township.
 The amount of development around the route increases as it approaches I-79, which PA 60 meets at exit 60.
 At this point, the Yellow Belt joins PA 60 as the route heads generally westward through a narrow but extensive commercial and residential neighborhood developed around the highway.
 As the route enters the vicinity of I-376, US 22, and US 30, the valley widens and the homes and small commercial developments give way to larger establishments and stores.
 PA 60 continues on past them to an interchange with the aforementioned three routes, where PA 60 terminates.